IvanZou1/Tiny-Projects/README.md

 - **PI** - Find PI to the nth decimal with a limit of 60 decimal places.
 - **PrimeFactorization** - Find all prime factors of an integer n in O(n).
 - **PrimeNumbers** - Find all prime numbers from 0 to n.
+- **TileCost** - The user enters the length (L) and width (W) of a floor plan and the length and cost of a single square tile, and this program outputs the total cost of tiles to fill the L by W floor and the number of tiles needed.

 ## Strings
 - **Palindrome** - The user enters a strings and this program checks if the strings is a palindrome.
 That is the strings is the same forwards and backwards (ie. "kayak", "racecar", "mom").